My name is Ben Philippi. I’m a professional photographer, producer and a big supporter of the right of the people to responsibly keep and bear arms.

 I have a security alarm at home.
 The sign on front yard and windows is all you need 95% of the time to avoid being broken into, but the other 4% can be avoided by a simple pump of a 12-gauge shotgun and if that is not a enough, well then I am loaded and ready for the 1% of the time.”

-- Branden Spear, owner of Spear Construction, sports his Mossberg 930 Special Purpose 12-gauge shotgun.
+- Branden Spear, owner of Spear Construction, photographed in Cambridge, Maryland, sports his Mossberg 930 Special Purpose 12-gauge shotgun.
 Behind him is The Patriotic House he hand-painted.

 Dave Romero photographed in Chicago, Illinois by Ben Philippi.

 “As an Officer in a major metropolitan city, I see the importance of the second amendment to the citizens of our country better than any politician can.
 On a daily basis I respond to calls of life threatening situations, many times our arrival is too late.
 It’s those times when I think, if this person was armed at the time of the attack, they wouldn’t be a victim right now.

 Unfortunately Police departments across the country are understaffed and overworked, and with the changing economic times, violent crimes against hard working law biding citizens are steadily rising.
 The citizens of the United States have an absolute God given right to defend themselves, and resistance to oppression, so I thank our Forefathers for their amazing wisdom and foresight in creating the Second Amendment.”

 – Dave Romero, Chicago Police Department Officer, photographed in Chicago, Illinois, sports his LMT AR-15 rifle.

 Rusty Humphries photographed in Phoenix, Arizona by Ben Philippi.